Economic Community of West African States(ECOWAS)

 |

-Ouagadougou, September 29, 2021.
-Faced with multiple and negative effects of incessant and perennial conflicts and disasters in the West African region, particularly in the Sahel, and the huge attendant displacement of populations reaching over 3 million persons, the ECOWAS Commission is organizing in-country workshops in Member States to sensitize and encourage them on the necessity to domesticate and implement the Kampala Convention for the Protection and Assistance of IDPs.
-The workshop in Ouagadougou, Burkina Faso held from the 29 to 30 September, 2021.
+Faced with multiple and negative effects of incessant and perennial conflicts and disasters in the West African region, particularly in the Sahel, and the huge attendant displacement of po-pulations reaching over 3 million persons, the ECOWAS Commission is organizing in-country workshops in Member States to sensitize and encourage them on the necessity to domesticate and implement the Kampala Convention for the Protection and Assistance of IDPs.
+The work-shop in Ouagadougou, Burkina Faso held from the 29 to 30 September, 2021.

 Dr. Siga commended the Government of Burkina Faso for showing a lot of commitment and resilience in protecting and assisting the displaced population resulting from overwhelming displacements currently being experienced in the country.
 She encouraged the Government of Burkina Faso to continue in this track by domesticating and implementing the Convention to create a legal framework to enhance the protection and assistance of IDPs in Burkina Faso.